JingyuanC1111/2026_KDD_CESGCN/Readme.txt

 To run CESGCN

-First, run the MTE analysis using raw data, and output the causality based graph based on outputs of MTE
+First, run the MTE analysis using raw data, and output the causality based graph based on outputs of MTE, and the code is in src/MTE matrix

 Second, specify the date for forecasting, and run CESCGN